| Shipping & Receiving Victorias

 when we send plants and provide the estimated day and time of

-Recipients should have a warm aquarium, tank or tub ready as
+arrival.
+Early in the season --Recipients should have a warm aquarium, tank or tub ready as

 well as potting materials at hand.
 Water should be a minimum